 If a barbell is too much, you can just place a plate on your pelvis region and perform the hip thrust like that.

 Single leg hip thrusts, with or without a dumbbell, are also great and they can better activate your gluteus minimus as you will need more hip stability.

-The above applies to any muscle.
-Now, in terms of how to stretch your gluteus minimus, there are a few great stretches (both dynamic and static) that we recommend.
+There are a few great stretches (both dynamic and static) that we recommend.
 The following stretches will help loosen up and lengthen tight muscles.
 There is no need to overdo it with these stretches.
-5 to 10 minutes a day is perfectly fine, but even every other day is good too.
+5 to 10 minutes a day or every couple days is perfectly fine.

 Lateral hip swings are simple.
 Stand up, hold onto something for balance, and swing your leg side to side, crossing your body and then up to the side as depicted…

 The figure 4 stretch is a great way to lengthen and release tight glutes.
 Do this after a leg workout and hold the position for 20+ seconds.
 Do both sides equally.

 The pigeon pose stretch, which is taken from Yoga, is also fantastic for stretching the glutes and hip abductor muscles.
 With this one, be careful of your joints.
 You don’t need to lie your body flat over your feet like the pic shows.
 To start, just position your front leg at a 90˚ angle and keep your other leg straight back.
 Slowly lower your body down and feel the stretch, stop when it becomes too uncomfortable (you want a little discomfort as that is what a static stretch is, but you shouldn't feel very painful).
 As you practice this exercise, you will be able to lower your body down more.

 You can also try sitting straight up with your back, which is also hard.
 This will stretch your back as well.